A Newcomer’s Guide to the Best Neighborhoods in Boston to Live In

 Allston-Brighton – Young and Lively

 Being home to many students from all colleges in the area, as well as young professionals, this district is a mecca for people who prefer a vibrant nightlife and lots of various events.
 It is well-known for its live music venues and street art murals.
 There’s a slew of Bostonians’ favorite spots with a lively atmosphere, beer, and foodie sites.
-If you like being in the center of all the action and experience advantages of moving alone – Allston-Brighton won’t let you down.
+If you like being in the center of all the action and experience the advantages of moving alone – Allston-Brighton won’t let you down.
+That’s why as soon as you unpack after the move, you should head out and explore.

 Back Bay – One of the Most Revered Boston Neighborhoods